MaaniGhaffari/sampling_based_planners/README.md

 # sampling_based_planners
 ---
 This is a library for some of the sampling-based motion planning algorithms implemented in MATLAB.
-Currently the following methods are available:
+Currently the following methods are available: rapidly-exploring random tree (RRT), rapidly-exploring random graph (RRG), asymptotically optimal RRT (RRT*).

 - RRT